 Claire began her broadcasting career in Indonesia as correspondent for the BBC and Financial Times.
-She went on to be BBC correspondent in Washington in the mid-1990s.
-Since then she has returned repeatedly to the US to report while also broadcasting from Africa, Europe and Asia.
+She went on to be BBC correspondent in Washington for three-and-a-half years.
+Since then she has returned repeatedly to the US to report and to anchor programmes while also broadcasting from Africa, Europe and Asia.

 Claire graduated from Oxford University with a BA in Philosophy, Politics and Economics.
-Today she lives in London where she is vice-chair of Governors at a primary school.
+She lives in London where she is Chair of Governors at a local primary school.